Gülfem Hatun

-Gülfem Hatun (کلفم خاتون; meaning "rose mouth"; 1497 – October/November 1561) was a lady-in-waiting in the harem of Ottoman sultan Suleiman the Magnificent (reign 1520–1566).
+Gülfem Hatun (کلفم خاتون; 1497 – October/November 1561) was a lady-in-waiting in the harem of Ottoman sultan Suleiman the Magnificent (reign 1520–1566).

 Biography

-Gülfem is listed as a member of Suleiman's princely staff of Manisa, where she does not appear as a slave concubine member.
-Since she appears in her own name, it is inferred that she was the stewardess of the harem or some other high-ranking administrative official instead.
+Gülfem is listed as a member of Suleiman's princely staff of Manisa, where she does not appear as a slave concubine member and since she appears in her own name, she was the stewardess of the harem or some other high-ranking administrative official instead.
 After Suleiman's accession to the throne in 1520, she came to reside in the Old Palace in Constantinople along with others of his princely entourage.

-Earlier it was presumed without any evidence that she was allegedly the mother of Mahmud or Murad, however if she had been, she would have been referred to as such i.e., as “mother of the deceased Sultan X or ”valide-i merhum Sultan X in official documents but in the 1552 harem register Gülfem is simply listed as “Gülfem Khatun.”
+Earlier it was presumed without any evidence that she was allegedly the mother of Mahmud or Murad, however if she had been, she would have been referred to as such i.e., as “mother of the deceased Sultan X" or "valide-i merhum Sultan X" in official documents but in the 1552 harem register Gülfem is simply listed as “Gülfem Khatun.”
 Besides, she is also referred to as “Gülfem Khatun bint Abdullah” on her tombstone (thus affirming her status as a slave convert), and as “Gülfem Khatun” in an account register of the endowment she established for her Üsküdar mosque.

 Throughout Suleiman's reign, she enjoyed a considerable status within the imperial harem, and received a high stipend of 150 aspers a day according to the 1552 register.
 The special title of the group to which Gülfem belonged was Dar üs-Saade.
 She was Hürrem Sultan's closest companion, and often made appearances as sending greetings to Suleiman in Hürrem's letters.